ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * /ace-group/GROUPNAME/creds : the path of this resource is invariant once the resource is established.
 This resource contains the authentication credentials of all the members of the group with name GROUPNAME.

-  This resource is created only in case the KDC acts as repository of authentication credentials for group members.
+  This resource is created only in case the KDC acts as a repository of authentication credentials for group members.

   A Client can access this resource in order to retrieve the authentication credentials of other group members, in addition to when joining the group.
 That is, the Client can retrieve the authentication credentials of all the current group members, or a subset of them by specifying filter criteria.
 These operations are described in {{sec-key-retrieval-all}} and {{sec-key-retrieval}}, respectively.